 At Stonehenge, you can see the circle and the historic area, as well as learn about the significance of the site at the visitor’s centre.
 It’s not the cheapest Bristol day trip, at £19 for adult tickets and £11.40 for kids, but it’s a bucket list item for many people!

 Tyntesfield is one of the closest National Trust properties to Bristol.
-It’s a Victorian Gothic Revival house which has been repurposed to show an accurate historical representation of life in the era.
+It’s a Victorian Gothic Revival manor house with a rich history, that has been repurposed to show an accurate historical representation of life in the era.

 There are also beautiful gardens, including woodland and a walled herb and vegetable garden, that are perfect for an afternoon stroll out of the city.